How to secure your home or office broadband Wi-Fi router

 The admin login gives access to all the router’s settings so this isn’t something you want falling into the wrong hands, especially as it can be used to access a router over the internet.

 Because the default admin login is frequently the same for every router of that make or model it’s extremely important to change this to something unique.
-Do not give the password to anyone else unless there’s a good reason.
+Do not give the password to anyone else without good reason.

 Some routers will allow you to change both the username and password, but others may only permit the password to be modified.
 As always, it’s a good idea to use a password manager so you can have a long and complex code without having to write it down or remember it.